 Field trips are optionally TEKS relevant and geared toward your subject and larger curriculum.
-Whether you’re part of a home school group or a public school, we can accommodate your pedagogy.
+Whether you’re part of a girl scout troop, home school group or a public school, we can accommodate your pedagogy.

 Interested visiting Blackwood for your next field trip?
-Please complete the request form below or contact Gabi Graves at firstname.lastname@example.org.
+Please see our field trip options below and complete a request form.

 Financial assistance is available.
 For more information, please email Gabi Graves at firstname.lastname@example.org.